TK-PHP/PP/README.md

-# PP
+# Prime Piece Script

-Prime Piece Script
+Be careful, this script can result in a permanent ban.